-A course for the purpose of designing and constructing simple we projects with hand tools by applying shop principles learned ab hand tools, finishes and finishing materials, construction, wood fastened and cabinet hardware.
-Elementary construction with woodworking in chines will follow the hand tool information.
-Meets for 1 theory of and four hours of laboratory work per week.
+A course for the purpose of designing and constructing simple wood projects with hand tools by applying shop principles learned about hand tools, finishes and finishing materials, construction, wood fasteners, and cabinet hardware.
+Elementary construction with woodworking machines will follow the hand tool information.
+Meets for 1 theory class and four hours of laboratory work per week.
 Prerequisite: none.